Elucidating Galaxy Assembly Bias in SDSS: Data and Simulations

 Despite the slight differences in cosmology and mass resolution, we emphasize that the most important difference between these two simulations is the density reconstruction --- ELUCID provides a dark matter density field that faithfully reproduces the large-scale environment of each {\it individual} group-sized halo observed in SDSS while Bolshoi does not.
 Therefore, any difference in the constraints on the galaxy-halo connection obtained using the two simulations should be driven primarily by cosmic variance, i.e., by the difference between structure in the SDSS volume modeled by ELUCID and the random realization of a periodic cube in Bolshoi.
 By comparing results from Bolshoi and ELUCID we are able to determine the extent to which cosmic variance can bias constraints and potentially produce erroneous detections of galaxy assembly bias.

 Figure \ref{fig:footprint} illustrates the effectiveness of the ELUCID reconstruction.
-Each panel shows the distribution of galaxies color-coded by a measurement of their large-scale galaxy density $\delta_8^g$ (described in detail in \S~\ref{sec:galdens}), with red points existing in the most dense regions and purple in the least dense regions.
-The left panels show the distribution of the SDSS galaxies in our sample, while the middle panels show the distribution of mock galaxies within the SDSS-constrained region of ELUCID (note that this volume is not exactly the same as in data), generated using the best fitting parameters of our fiducial constraint.
+Each panel shows the distribution of galaxies color-coded by a measurement of their large-scale galaxy number count $N_8^g$ (described in detail in \S~\ref{sec:galdens}), with red points existing in the most dense regions and purple in the least dense regions.
+The left panels show the distribution of the SDSS galaxies in our sample, while the middle panels show the distribution of mock galaxies within the SDSS-constrained region of ELUCID (note that this volume is not exactly the same as in data), generated using the best-fitting parameters of our fiducial constraint.
 The right panels show the distribution of Bolshoi mock galaxies populated using the same parameters as used for ELUCID.
-The visual similarities between the SDSS and ELUCID panels are striking, indicating that the ELUCID reconstruction, combined with our best-fitting HOD parameters, provides a high-fidelity galaxy density field that closely mimics the observations.
-While the ELUCID reconstruction is not perfect, especially in the low density regions where few groups above $M_h{=}10^{12} h^{-1} M_{\odot}$ exist, the cosmic variance effect should be greatly reduced in the intermediate and high-density regions where the signal-to-noise of our measurements is the highest.
-In contrast, the Bolshoi simulation exhibits a typical large-scale structure pattern formed in $\Lambda\mathrm{CDM}$, but it clearly fails to capture the most prominent structures in SDSS \cite[e.g., the Sloan Great Wall;][]{Gott_et_al_2005}.
+The visual similarities between the SDSS and ELUCID panels are striking, indicating that the ELUCID reconstruction, combined with our best-fitting HOD parameters, provides a high-fidelity galaxy density field that closely mimics the SDSS observation.
+While the ELUCID reconstruction is not perfect, especially in the low density regions where few groups above $M_h{=}10^{12} h^{-1} \mathrm{M_{\odot}}$ exist, the cosmic variance effect should be greatly reduced in the intermediate and high-density regions where the signal-to-noise of our measurements is the highest.
+In contrast, the Bolshoi simulation exhibits a typical large-scale structure pattern formed in $\Lambda\mathrm{CDM}$, but it clearly fails to capture the most prominent structures in SDSS (e.g., the SGW).
+Naively, one might think that the Bolshoi simulation is adequate for constraining galaxy assembly bias if the galaxy sample is cut off at $z=0.075$ to avoid the SGW.
+However, the strong cosmic variance effect cannot be mitigated by deliberately removing the SGW from our analysis using Bolshoi, which could still produce a biased constraint on galaxy assembly bias due to the lack of high-density environments within the data.